 Jesus Christ is the center piece of all God’s counsels (Eph.
 1:10).
 But the believer is “in Christ,” and so, the believer/church is in a significant place in these counsels by the choice of God.
 God has purposed our place to be “in heavenly places” (Eph.
 1:3; 2:6).
 This should be apparent concerning the church as the body of Christ, the risen Man, when we read the end of the first chapter (Eph.
 1:19-23).
 The church is in union with Christ its Head at the right hand of God.
 We are destined to sit in heavenly places in Christ Jesus, the church’s privileged place in the government of God over the millennial earth.
 This all is God’s work in His sovereign choice of the believer/church in Christ before the foundations of the world (Eph.
 1:4).

 I also notice that the place in Christ that God has given to the believer/church is so much better and higher and more blessed than that of Israel.
 There isn’t really much mention of Israel in these chapters.
 Israel will have a place on the earth.
 But this is not a place in Christ in the heavens.
-The Jews will enjoy physical blessings and prosperity, all earthly things.
+The Jews will enjoy physical blessings and prosperity, all earthly and temporal things.
 But the believer/church is blessed with every spiritual blessing in the heavenly places in Christ (Eph.
 1:3).
 On the earth Israel becomes the inheritance of Jehovah.
 But the believer/church shares with Christ as co-heir all that He inherits.
 This is quite a difference.
 You become the inheritance of God, or you obtain an inheritance from God (Eph.
 1:11).
 Some theologians teach that the believer’s/church’s place is to enjoy the scraps of blessing which fall from the table set by God for Israel (Matt.
 15:24-27).
 But does the first three chapters of Ephesians sound like that teaching is remotely true?